 DEQ’s objective

-DEQ is proposing a fee increase of 2.9 percent to maintain permit program capabilities at current levels.
-The major modification fees are proposed in an effort to recover costs associated with future major modification requests.
+DEQ is proposing a fee increase of 2.9 percent to in response to increased water quality permit program costs.
+The major modification permit fees are proposed in an effort to recover costs associated with future major modification requests.

 Onsite